ISSN (print) 2786-4626

 Step 3.
 Checking the article for originality.
 The editor checks the submitted materials for authenticity using the StrikePlagiarism software product to detect plagiarism.
 The managing editor must notify the corresponding author about the results of checking not later than in a week.

-Step 8.
+Step 7.
 Journal’s release for open access on the Internet.
 At this stage, the final version of the article will be published in the journal web-site and is available on the Internet.
 Corresponding authors will be informed about it by e-mail.
-Authors cannot make any changes to the final electronic version downloaded from the journal official web site.